Key resources for studying for the Certified Cicerone examJan 03, 2016

 Draught Beer Quality Manual, Brewer's Association.
 This is a critical manual containing nearly all the information you need to know to crush any exam questions about draft systems.

-Of course, the CCP recommends their "Road to Cicerone" material, but for the price I'm going to again recommend my much less expensive, more comprehensive, and less flashy Beer Scholar Study Guide for the Certified Cicerone Exam.
+Of course, the CCP recommends their "Road to Cicerone" material, but for the price I'm going to again recommend my much less expensive & more comprehensive Beer Scholar Study Guide for the Certified Cicerone Exam.

 Key resources for the "Beer Styles" section of the exam:

-Brewing Classic Styles: 80 Winning Recipes Anyone Can Brew, Jamil Zainasheff.
+Brewing Classic Styles, Jamil Zainasheff.
 This is a homebrew recipe book, but it discusses classic brewing styles in the context of the BJCP categories.
-Brewing Classic Styles will teach you about beer styles as well as brewing ingredients and techniques.
+It may be slightly out of date with the new BJCP Style Guidelines, but Brewing Classic Styles will teach you about beer styles as well as brewing ingredients and techniques.
 This is especially recommended for anyone who homebrews.

 Key resources for the "Beer Flavors & Evaluations" section of the exam:

 The Aroxa website & flavor cards.
 Aroxa makes "flavor kits" for beer, which contain small capsules full of compounds that are put in beer to allow tasters to learn various aromas and off-flavors.
+They make the off-flavor kits that the CCP sells.
 Folks who work on brewery tasting panels or do regular sensory analysis work of any sort use Aroxa product to learn to taste and to dial in their sensory analysis abilities.
+In general, their stuff is very very expensive, so maybe not the best option for those who are bankrolling their own exam prep.

 Key resources for the "Beer Ingredients & the Brewing Process" section of the exam:

-How to Brew: Everything You Need To Know To Brew Beer Right The First Time, by John Palmer.
+How to Brew, by John Palmer.
 This book is exactly what it sounds like, a basic treatise on homebrewing from simple beginner brewing methods to more advanced techniques.
 It also covers ingredients, styles, and off flavors.
+Oh, and yes you’ll see there’s a free version of it available online, but that one is wildly out of date.
+Do yourself a favor and purchase the latest updated version.

 Key resources for the "Beer & Food Pairing" section of the exam: